What Is Hookah: Fine Instrument for Smoking Weed and Shisha

 In most US states, shisha parlors are operated by South Asians who register it primarily as a tobacco smoking facility and, therefore, can serve neither food nor drinks.
 Issuing a hookah permit depends mostly on the state since the enactment of the “Smoke-Free Air Law.”

-According to the American Lung Association, 79.6% of the population aged 12–17 declares that they use hookahs for socializing with their peers.
+79.6% of the population aged 12–17 declares that they use hookahs for socializing with their peers.
+Moreover, a survey suggests 7.8% of American high school students used hookah to smoke tobacco.

 What’s more, advertisements for hookah bars often fail to disclose any legal information on their websites.
-The evidence states that as much as 79% of the advertised establishments serve food, and 41% of them even serve alcohol.
+The evidence states that 79% of the advertised establishments serve food, and 41% serve alcohol.
 The same study found that out of the 100 largest US cities, 69 that prohibit cigarette smoking in bars made exceptions for hookahs.

+Using hookah to smoke tobacco exposes you to charcoal, carbon monoxide, metals, and other carcinogenic chemicals.
 Given that it contains tobacco, hookah smoke is as harmful as cigarettes.
-Sources confirm that the water filtration system does not filter any of the toxic chemicals.
+It appears that the water filtration system does not filter any of the toxic chemicals.

 Is Hookah Addictive?